 - Permethrin-impregnated tags can seem expensive to buy but will protect animals for the season.
 The drug distributes along the hair to the face and can be transferred to the back through grooming.
 However, as with pour-ons, the udder may not be fully protected.

 - Sprays – insecticidal sprays can be used to target specific areas of the animal but does need to be reapplied every 2-3 weeks through the season.
 It should also be noted that many of them are not water-resistant so should not be applied in wet weather.

 - Stockholm tar – an old-fashioned remedy but can be effective if applied to the insides of the back legs or around the udder (particularly in beef cattle).
 It should not be used in lactating animals.

 - Fly parasites – These can be very effective but often the most benefit is seen in the second year.
 This is an ideal solution for intensively housed cattle and parlours.
 Speak to your vet to see if this is an option for you.
 The parasitic flies don’t survive very well in cold weather, so they will need to be reintroduced annually but over time, the number of parasitic flies required usually reduces significantly.

 - A simple pipe with holes punctured along it can be placed across the entrances and exits to the parlour.
 Run water through it to minimise the number of flies that enter during milking time.
 Water sprayers can also be placed strategically in the shed for similar effects.

 - Cow brushes with insecticide applicator – most cows will use brushes, so it can be an effective and simple option.
 However, doses of insecticide administered can be highly variable which may promote resistance.
 Additionally, legs and udders will not be covered, so they may still be prone to stable flies and mastitis.

-Many products exist, I am happy to sit down with you and develop a plan to control flies in your herd.
+Many products exist, we are happy to sit down with you and develop a plan to control flies in your herd.
 The chances of complete fly elimination is slim but you can reduce the negative impact they have on your herd.